Made-of-Clay/data-table-play/readme.md

 - It's important to get this right, so don't hallucinate.
 - Ask me if there are any ambiguities about these requirements.
 ```

+## Data Table Goals

+Here are basic features for a helpful data table component:

+- **Display Data:** Clearly presents rows and columns of information.
+- **Column Headers:** Labels for each column.
+- **Pagination:** Ability to navigate through large datasets in chunks.
+- **Sorting:** Clicking column headers to sort data ascending/descending.
+- **Basic Filtering:** A search bar or simple text input to filter rows based on content.
+- **Row Selection:** Checkboxes or similar for selecting individual or multiple rows.
+- **Responsive Design:** Adapts to different screen sizes.